ow2-proactive/proactive-python-client/README.md

 ```
 - **Parameter:** A list of Python packages to be installed in the virtual environment before executing the Python task.

 This ensures that the task will run using the Python packages specified, allowing for flexibility in dependencies and avoiding conflicts.

 #### `setVirtualEnvFromFile`

-Alternatively, you can define the virtual environment configuration using a file that contains the environment settings, such as a `requirements.txt` or `environment.yml` file.
+Alternatively, you can define the virtual environment configuration using a file that contains the environment settings, such as a `requirements.txt`file.

 **Usage:**
 ```python